Migrating Access to SQL Server

 If this second stage isn’t repeatable then you are hoping that you can just click a button and the migration happens and everyone can go back to work.

 In reality it just doesn’t work that way.
-You need to test, resolve issues and all the while people are still working with your current Access BE, adding and changing data.
+You need to test, resolve issues and all the while people are still working with your current Access BE in the production environment, adding and changing data.

 So you can go one of two ways, you can either